Future of an expanding universe: Matter decays into iron

-In ×10^1500 years, cold fusion occurring via quantum tunneling should make the light nuclei in stellar-mass objects fuse into iron-56 nuclei (see isotopes of iron).
+In ×10^1500 years, pycnonuclear fusion occurring via quantum tunnelling should make the light nuclei in stellar-mass objects fuse into iron-56 nuclei (see isotopes of iron).
 Fission and alpha particle emission should make heavy nuclei also decay to iron, leaving stellar-mass objects as cold spheres of iron, called iron stars.
-Before this happens, in some black dwarfs the process is expected to lower their Chandrasekhar limit resulting in a supernova in ×10^1100 years.
+Before this happens, however, in some black dwarfs the process is expected to lower their Chandrasekhar limit resulting in a supernova in ×10^1100 years.
 Non-degenerate silicon has been calculated to tunnel to iron in approximately ×10^32000 years.